Maguire Center for Ethics

 The Cary M. Maguire Center for Ethics and Public Responsibility serves the campus of Southern Methodist University and the greater Dallas area.
 The university-wide center supports student and faculty ethics-related education and activities, as well as outreach to community, in both private and public institutions.

-Mission statement

-The center seeks to recognize, honor, and model ethical behavior; provide moral reflection on the contemporary issues; and celebrate ethics that reflect SMU's fundamental goals throughout the campus and in the Greater Dallas Community.
-It focuses on interdisciplinary approaches to ethics and moral problems; applied ethics prioritized above theoretical ethics; academic excellence and quality; and reasoned and researched positions that illuminate prevailing ethical issues.

 History

 The Cary M. Maguire Center for Ethics & Public Responsibility was funded by an endowment of $2.5 million from Cary M. Maguire in 1995.
 The center is the culmination of years of planning by visionary members of the SMU faculty, then-Provost Ruth Morgan, President ad interim James Kirby, and President Gerald Turner, all of whom believe that in today's hurried world it takes intentional reflection to devise ethical responses to society's problems.